knpuniversity/FOSUserBundle/knpu/customize-text-translations.md

 Back in PHPStorm, I'll close a few tabs, then press Shift+Shift and look for `FOSUserBundle.en.yml`.
-Whenever FOSUserBundle translates something, it translates it through a *domain* called `FOSUSerBundle`... which just means that when you translate its strings, they'll live in a file called `FOSUserBundle.{language}.yml`.
+Whenever FOSUserBundle translates something, it translates it through a *domain* called `FOSUserBundle`... which just means that when you translate its strings, they'll live in a file called `FOSUserBundle.{language}.yml`.

 Search for "The user has been created successfully".
 There it is!
 Under `registration`,